jo-tham/techcollective_site/README.md

 It is open, so that members may contribute blog posts and event details.

 # Posting

 You can make a blog post or edit an event on tech-collective.com right from GitHub!
+The key steps are

+1. create a post
+2. add post metadata
+3. write the post
+4. submit a pull request from a new branch, name the branch starting with `post/`

+Review your post at [draft.tech-collective.com](http://draft.tech-collective.com).

 ## Create A Post